 Relative Minima and Maxima

-Maximum and Minima are called critical points of the function.
-A maximum is a high point and a minimum is a low point.
-In a function, more than one maximum and minima points can exist.
-The points at which function attains the highest and lowest values are called global maximum and global minimum points.
+Maxima and Minima are called critical points of the function.
+A maxima is a high point and a minima is a low point in any function.
+In a function, more than one maximum and minimum point can exist.
+The points at which the function attains the highest and lowest values are called Maxima and Minima.

 In any smoothly changing function, the points where the function flattens out, give us either minima or maxima.
 Now, this statement gives rise to two questions.

-- Suppose we got a point at which function flattens i.e a critical point.
+2. Suppose we got a point at which function flattens i.eofcritical point.
 How to tell whether it’s a minimum or a maximum?

 f'(x) = 0

 The solution to this equation gives us the position of the critical points.
-We still don’t know whether they are maxima or minima.
+These critical points tells us that these are the points where the tangent to the curve is parallel to x-axis but still we don’t know whether they are points o maxima or minima for that Second Derivative test is used.

 Recognizing Maxima and Minima